Virginia: Legal system

 Unlike the federal judiciary system, justices of the Virginia Supreme Court have term limits, a mandatory retirement age, and select their own Chief Justice.

 The judges and justices who make up Virginia's judicial system, also the oldest in America, are elected by a majority vote in both the House and Senate without input from the governor, one way Virginia's legislature is stronger than its executive.
 The governor can make recess appointments, and when both branches are controlled by the same party, the assembly often confirms them.
 The judicial hierarchy starts with the General District Courts and Juvenile and Domestic Relations District Courts, with the Circuit Courts above them, then the Court of Appeals of Virginia, and the Supreme Court of Virginia on top.
 The Supreme Court has seven justices who serve 12-year terms, with a mandatory retirement age of 73; they select their own chief justice, who is informally limited to two four-year terms.
 Virginia was the last state to guarantee an automatic right of appeal for all civil and criminal cases.
 Its Court of Appeals increased from 11 to 17 judges in 2021.

 The Code of Virginia is the statutory law and consists of the codified legislation of the General Assembly.
 The largest law enforcement agency in Virginia is the Virginia State Police, with 3,035 sworn and civilian members As of 2019.
 The Virginia Marine Police were founded as the "Oyster Navy" in 1864 in response to oyster bed poaching.
 The Virginia Capitol Police protect the legislature and executive department, and are the oldest police department in the United States, dating to the guards who protected the colonial leadership.
 The governor can also call upon the Virginia National Guard, which consists of approximately 7,200 army soldiers, 1,200 airmen, 300 Defense Force members, and 400 civilians.

 Between 1608 and 2021, when the death penalty was abolished, the state executed over 1,300 people, including 113 following the resumption of capital punishment in 1982.
-Virginia's prison system incarcerates 30,936 people As of 2018, 53% of whom are Black, and the state has the sixteenth-highest rate of incarceration in the country, at 422 per 100,000 residents.
+Virginia's prison system incarcerates 30,936 people As of 2018, 53% of whom are Black, and the state has the 16th-highest rate of incarceration in the country, at 422 per 100,000 residents.
 Prisoner parole was ended in 1995, and Virginia's rate of recidivism of released felons who are re-convicted within three years and sentenced to a year or more is 23.1%, the lowest in the country As of 2019.
-Virginia has the fourth lowest violent crime rate and thirteenth lowest property crime rate As of 2018.
+Virginia has the fourth lowest violent crime rate and 13th lowest property crime rate As of 2018.
 Between 2008 and 2017, arrests for drug-related crimes rose 38%, with 71% of those related to marijuana, which Virginia decriminalized in July 2020 and legalized in July 2021.